 Intermittent Fasting and Healthy Choices

-On days where you have a gathering with a large meal, try intermittent fasting: this means that everything you eat is within an 8-hour window.
+On days where you have gatherings that include a large meal, try intermittent fasting.
+This means that everything you eat is within an 8-hour window.

 Start off your day with a meal packed with protein and healthy fats, such as an omelette with veggies, avocado, and smoked salmon.